classic-search hygiene JSON-LD for OpenForage agents and software

 When trading operations generate profit:

-2. The treasury splits revenue per governance-configured ratios
+2. The treasury fills each earmark per governance-configured ratios

-3. The vault's share increases the RISKUSDC balance backing atRISKUSDC shares
+3. The depositor vault top-up earmark increases the RISKUSD balance backing atRISKUSD shares

-4. The exchange rate (RISKUSDC per atRISKUSDC share) increases
+4. The exchange rate (RISKUSD per atRISKUSD share) increases

-5. Each atRISKUSDC share is now worth more RISKUSDC
+5. Each atRISKUSD share is now worth more RISKUSD

 When trading operations lose money, the same mechanism works in reverse — the exchange rate decreases.